Devanagari: Conjunct consonants

 Picture with conjuncts from An Elementary Grammar of the Sanscrit Language, page 25, Monier Monier-Williams (1846).

 As mentioned, successive consonants lacking a vowel in between them may physically join as a conjunct consonant or ligature.
 When Devanāgarī is used for writing languages other than Sanskrit, conjuncts are used mostly with Sanskrit words and loan words.
-Native words typically use the basic consonant and native speakers know to suppress the vowel when it is conventional to do so.
+Native words typically use the basic consonant, and native speakers know to suppress the vowel when it is conventional to do so.
 For example, the native Hindi word is written करना.
 The government of these clusters ranges from widely to narrowly applicable rules, with special exceptions within.
 While standardised for the most part, there are certain variations in clustering, of which the Unicode used on this page is just one scheme.
-The following are a number of rules:
+The following are several rules:

 Few examples of श consonant clusters.